2019 Annual Report

 UMaine Extension can only be successful with the help of county residents serving on the Executive Committee.
 Board members provide oversight and support to staff, as well as help promoting programs.

 Knox-Lincoln Extension is one of the most active in the state providing a broad range of programs: 4-H youth development, farm-to-school programs educating kids on healthy food choices, assistance to commercial farmers and home gardeners, support for fishermen facing impacts due to warming temperatures in the Gulf of Maine, and in-home education for new parents.

 Executive Committee members are asked to attend four two-hour meetings a year focusing on county programming, building maintenance, and finances.
 Members can certainly follow their interests and become more involved in any of the county programs.

 If you’re interested in UMaine Extension Programs and giving back to your community, serving on the Executive Committee is a great place to be!
-For more information, please contact Esperanza Stancioff at 207.832.0343 or 800.244.2104 (in Maine) or at email@example.com.
+For more information, please contact Esperanza Stancioff 207.832.0343, in Maine 800.244.2104 or email: email@example.com

-The graph below illustrates the financial resources for programs offered, supported and managed from the Knox & Lincoln Counties office.
-Each year, Knox and Lincoln Counties tax dollars support UMaine Extension with physical office space, support staff salaries, office supplies, equipment and programming expenses.
+The graph below illustrates the financial resources for programs offered, supported, and managed from the Knox and Lincoln Counties office.
+Each year, Knox and Lincoln Counties’ tax dollars support UMaine Extension with physical office space, support staff salaries, office supplies, equipment, and programming expenses.

 Maine Families Home Visiting Program